ajwarnick/ajwarnick.github.io/src/work/withinthiszonestatesofexceptionloseallpower/index.md

 ---
 layout: layouts/work.njk
 # permalink: work/newsisbreaking/index.html
-title: Madlibs
+title: withinthiszonestatesofexceptionloseallpower
-slug: madlibs
+slug: withinthiszonestatesofexceptionloseallpower
-warnickNumber: "21.14::PRT:58:E.ULTD"
+warnickNumber: 19.11::DWG:32

 tags:
   - work
   - billings

-type: "print"
+type: "drawing"
-year: "2021"
+year: "2018"
-featured_image: "madlib_2.jpg"
+featured_image: "_DSC7859.jpg"
 featured_audio: ""
 featured_video: ""

 materials:
-  - "Custom Software"
-  - "Toner"
-  - "Bond Paper"
+  - "Powdered Graphite"

-edition:
+# edition:
 #   number:
 #   proofs:
-  limitless: true
+#   limitless: true

 # color: ''

 description:
-  short: "Unique limitless takeaways germinated by a piece of custom software written to scrape the New York Times for headlines and convert them to Madlibs"
-  long: "Unique limitless takeaways germinated by a piece of custom software written to scrape the New York Times for headlines and convert them to Madlibs"
+  short: "A powdered graphite drawing on the floor of the gallery that was slowly destroyed by the movement of viewers."
+  long: "A powdered graphite drawing on the floor of the gallery that was slowly destroyed by the movement of viewers."

-dimensions_sort: "187"
+dimensions_sort: "6912"
-dimensions: '11” x 17”'
+dimensions: '96” x 72”'

 available: true
 price: ""